alphonse-lin/alphonse.github.io/chem689/syllabus.md

 - Demonstrate an ability to perform routine upkeep of scientific instrumentation and/or train others on the use of chemical instrumentation.

-- Develop a routine method for analytic services of a specific type (e.g. "cannabinoid analysis", "beer aroma analysis", or "well water metal screening")
+- Develop a routine method for analytical services of a specific type (e.g. "cannabinoid analysis", "beer aroma analysis", or "well water metal screening") and/or develop new analytical equipment.

-- Conduct a cost analysis and develop pricing for the proposed method.
+- Conduct a cost analysis and develop pricing for the proposed method and/or equipment.

 - Communicate the method, cost analysis, and proposed pricing in a written report.